-The provision for staff terminal benefits for non-Omani employees is made in accordance with the requirements of the Oman Labour Law of 2003.
-Employees are entitled to staff terminal benefits calculated at the rate of 15 days basic salary for each of the first three years of continuous service and at a rate of 30 days basic salary for each year of continuous service following the first three years.
+The provision for employee's terminal benefits for non-Omani employees is made in accordance with the requirements of the Oman Labour Law, 2023.
+Employees are entitled to terminal benefits calculated at a rate of a basic salary of 30 days for each year of continuous service.
 This is an unfunded defined benefits retirement plan.
-Accrued non-Omani staff terminal benefits are payable on termination of employment.
+Accrued non-Omani terminal benefits are payable on termination of employment.